The Great Outdoors - Walkers Paradise

 THE SABRINA WAY; another long distance bridleway, passes near Hartington.
 A leaflet is available from the British Horse Society. www.bhs.org.uk

 A year round programme of festivals, events, shows and carnivals means there's always something happening in the Peak District.
 Below are just a few events which take place every year.
-For events happening this month click here.
+For all other events happening this month and beyond click here.

 Markets: Bakewell Monday market is the biggest market in the area and in addition there are monthly farmers markets (last Saturday in the month) selling mouth watering locally produced foods.